uoadsc/numpy-workshop/README.md

 ## Take Home Exercise: Image Analysis
 * Download the space.jpg image from this repository.
-* Upload the space.jpg file to your project workspace.
+* Upload the space.jpg image to your project workspace.